filiptodoric/filiptodoric.github.com/_posts/2015-10-26-file-transfer-system.md

 ---

 **The goal:**
-Make a multi-platform BASH inspired file transfer system.
+Make a multi-platform Bash inspired file transfer system.
 Using native and natural commands, the user should be able to add, get and create files/directories on the server from the client computer.

 **The technology:**